oroinc/documentation/admin_guide/integrations/google/google_single_sign_on.rst

 5. For **Authorized JavaScript Origins**, enter the URL of the Oro application instance for which single sign-on is being enabled.
 6. **Authorized Redirect URIs** are unified resource names used for the interaction between Google and the Oro application instance.
 It is recommended to add the following two values:

-   **For version 2.6 and below**
-   [Oro application instance URL]/admin/login/check-google [Oro application instance URL]/app.php/admin/login/check-google
+   - [Oro application instance URL]/login/check-google

-   **For version 3.0 and above**
-   [Oro application instance URL]/admin/login/check-google [Oro application instance URL]/index.php/admin/login/check-google
+   - [Oro application instance URL]/index.php/login/check-google

 7. Click **Create Client ID**.